cpouchon/ORTHOSKIM/README.md

 ORTHOSKIM uses a multi-taxa bank of reference sequences to capture targeted markers into assemblies (see *3.
 Pipeline description* below part).

-This bank can be built in ORTHOSKIM for the *nucrdna*, *chloroplast* and *mitochondrion* targets (purple arrows in Fig. 1), directly from genomic annotations collected by users for each genomic compartment (genbank or embl format required, a single file is set in the config file at lines 13-15).
-These annotations can be collected directly from the [NCBI](https://www.ncbi.nlm.nih.gov/genbank/) for example.
+This bank is built in ORTHOSKIM for the *nucrdna*, *chloroplast* and *mitochondrion* targets (pink arrows in Fig. 1), directly from genomic annotations collected by the user for each genomic compartment (genbank or embl format required, a single file is set in the config file at lines 13-15).
+These annotations can be collected from the [NCBI](https://www.ncbi.nlm.nih.gov/genbank/).
 To achieve this, seeds are required for each type of genes (e.g. CDS or rRNA) to correctly identify each targeted genes with a standard name (header) as following: `>genename_taxid_Genus_species_other-arguments"` (*e.g.* *>cox1_3702_Arabidopsis_thaliana* for cox1 gene).
 Seeds can include all CDS, rRNA and trnL-UAA (in tRNA seeds) for the cpDNA, all CDS and rRNA genes for the mtDNA, and the three rRNA genes (*i.e.* rrn18S, rrn5.8S and rrn26S) for the rDNA.
 Moreover, ORTHOSKIM provides probes for the internal transcribed spacer (ITS) regions ITS1 and ITS2 that are designed on these rRNA genes for the seeds and for the references, allowing to also capture these two regions.
 Location of seeds is given in lines 38-39, 43-45 and 51 of the config file.

 ORTHOSKIM creates a multi-fasta file for each type of gene (*i.e.* CDS, rRNA or tRNA) with protein sequences for the coding regions  and nucleotidic sequences for the non-coding regions.
 Location of these output files are set in the *config_orthoskim.txt* file at lines 40-41, 46-48 and 50.